mjosaarinen/lwaes_isa/README.md

 doing reduction depends on *how fast* the carry-less multiplication instructions `CMUL[H][W]` are in relation to shifts and XORs.

-I'll call these *shift reduction* (ShiftRed) and *multiplication reduction*.
+I'll call these *shift reduction* (based on the low Hamming weight of the polynomial R) and *multiplication reduction* (which is analogous to Montgomery and Barrett methods -- albeit simpler because we're working in characteristic 2.)
-Some sources see analogues to Montgomery and Barrett methods, but those terms are really not appropriate when working in characteristic 2 since at no point is the computation of a multiplicative inverse required.

 ####	Estimating the Fastest Method